 Before you begin:

-Install Kubectl
+Install kubectl

-Kubectl is not available in the default apt
+kubectl is unavailable in the apt

 or dnf

-snap
+Using snap

-package manager, install the Kubectl on your Linux machine$ sudo snap install kubectl --classic
+$ sudo snap install kubectl --classic

-To manually install Kubectl, download the latest Kubectl binary using the following command
+To manually install kubectl, download the latest kubectl binary using the following command.

-$ curl -LO "https://dl.k8s.io/release/$(curl -L -s https://dl.k8s.io/release/stable.txt)/bin/linux/amd64/kubectl"
+console$ curl -LO "https://dl.k8s.io/release/$(curl -L -s https://dl.k8s.io/release/stable.txt)/bin/linux/amd64/kubectl"

-Grant execute permissions on the binary
+Grant execute permissions on the binary.

-$ chmod +x kubectl
+console$ chmod +x kubectl

 To activate